hnb2/heroes/README.md

 Thou shall find what one must do to complete what one once began...

 ### NOW
- * Write Views in order to separate the logic in the Commands classes
  * Refactor "Controllers" usign DAO pattern
  * Review the fight command logic
  * Review the use command logic